flexatone/present-df-typing/doc/dft/slides.md

 <Transform :scale="1.25">
 <v-clicks depth="2">

-- Many important typing utilities are only available in modern Python
+- Many important typing utilities are only available in recent Python
 - Use `typing-extensions>=4.10.0` for back-ports
-- Use latest `mypy` or `Pyright` versions
+- Must use latest `mypy` or `Pyright` versions
 - Use recent packages
     - `static-frame>=2.5.1`
     - `numpy>=1.23.5`